clean-code-craft-tcq-1/test-for-analytics-PraveenDharmaraj92/README.md

 ### Mark the System Boundary

 What is included in the software unit-test?
 What is not?
-Fill this table.

 | Item                      | Included?     | Reasoning / Assumption
 |---------------------------|---------------|---